Ickle Bubba Globe Prime Stroller review

 The Ickle Bubba Globe Prime Stroller was given to me to review for another publication.
 All views here are my own.

-Now I must say that I absolutely love our Babyzen Yoyo.
-We have used it as our main pushchair for both of our little adventurers and we have travelled with it extensively.
+Now I must say that I love our Babyzen Yoyo.
+We have used it as our main pushchair for both of our little adventurers and have travelled with it extensively.
 So for us it was definitely worth the investment.

 The pros of the Ickle Bubba Globe Prime Stroller